 My research focuses on how technology and organizations fosters collective innovation.
 I have extensively studied the unique challenges and opportunities for crowdfunding, crowdsourcing, online communities, brainstorming, and prototyping – and provide a strong foundation for designing engaging social environments that promote innovation, learning, and leadership.

 To support my mission of amplifying innovation in our country, I am actively designing a new online learning platform, Digital Loft, and a national collective innovation initiative called Design for America.
 Design for America students and mentors tackle local innovation projects with social impact.
-Design for America has been featured in outlets such as Fast Company, Oprah, Forbes, Harvard Business Review, and The Chicago Tribune.
-Currently, Design for America has 2500 members in its network across the country.
+Design for America has been featured in outlets such as Fast Company, Oprah, Forbes, Harvard Business Review, The Chicago Tribune, and Crain’s Businessweek.
+Currently, Design for America has 6000 members in its network across the country.

 Prior to Design for America, I helped to develop the business and design initiative at the Stanford d.school.